H-alchemist/fille_rouge-/gameServer/src/calculmoves/check.md

 getPieacePotentialMoves()  to get all the possible moves for a piece regadless of check and pin stuations

-checkIfSquareAttacked()   check if square is attacked by any enemy  piece ( to check the king legal moves)
+and checkbetween()  to check if there is no defender between the king and the attacker